Mathew Fraser

 ResidenceVermont, United States.

 Son of two figure skating OlympiansMat grew up in a competitive environment.
 He began his athletic career in Olympic weightlifting, but a serious back injury in 2009 led him to discover CrossFit as part of his rehabilitation.
-Unbeknownst to him, he had found his new passion.

-2025 - HWPO as a performance empire
+HWPO as a performance empire

-2024 - Mentor and key figure in the community
+Mentor and key community figure

 Although away from competition, Mat is still present as a mentor, entrepreneur, and respected voice on the "Podium" podcast and interviews with media outlets such as Morning Chalk Up.
 He continues to promote the HWPO: Hard Work Pays Offwhich is already synonymous with his legacy.